cozy/create-cozy-app/README.md

 #### Install

-Just use `yarn` to download and install the `cozy-create-app` command;
+Just use `yarn` to download and install the `create-cozy-app` command;

 ```
-yarn global add cozy-create-app
+yarn global add create-cozy-app
 ```

 #### Usage

-Use the `cozy-create-app` command to bootstrap your application:
+Use the `create-cozy-app` command to bootstrap your application:

 ```
-cozy-create-app mycozyapp
+create-cozy-app mycozyapp
 ```

 This will download some dependencies (may take a while) and ask you a few questions, then create an application skeleton inside `mycozyapp`